Best Small Business Loans in April 2025

 One benefit to sticking with your current bank is that you can access all of your accounts, like your bank account and loans, with one login, making it easier to stay on top of payments and track your finances.

 Start by getting a quote with estimated interest rates, terms and fees.
-Some banks might run a hard credit check.
+Some banks and credit unions might run a hard credit check.
 But don’t worry, you generally have around 14 to 45 days to get quotes from additional lenders without any further impact to your credit score — multiple credit checks for the same type of financing are generally counted as one inquiry so you can rate shop.
 This means you can get a quote from your bank and from a variety of online lenders to compare interest rates and see if sticking with your bank is the best option.

 Banks that offer small business loans